MS Academy offers a unique opportunity for healthcare professionals to receive expert training in multiple sclerosis (MS).

 The project concludes with presentation to the course members and Faculty in Module 2.
 This project is a required piece of work which completes the CPD sign-off for the course.
 To get an idea of what a project might entail you can see projects completed by attendees.

 The Academy MasterClass programmes are approved by the Federation of the Royal Colleges of Physicians of the United Kingdom.
-The 2017 MS MasterClass is awarded 24 category 1 (external) CPD credits.
-Subsequent courses are longer and therefore we expect will be awarded more CPD credits.
+MS MasterClasses are usually awarded 30 category 1 (external) CPD credits.
 Please note that the credits are subject to approval of the final programme.